Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 It’s a good idea to check for new firmware and update your router at least a few times a year, especially when there’s a security bulletin about your router or the networking vendor.

-Here are the telltale signs that your router has been hacked:
+Signs that show your router has been hacked

 • Your browser (Chrome, Firefox, Safari, etc.) often goes to unwanted websites, sometimes without you doing anything.